qwertie/ungglish/orthography.md

 The overall pronunciation of a word is determined by scanning the word from left-to-right, repeatedly matching the longest known letter combination.
 For example, the letter sequence UEE is pronounced UE-E (UE as in value, E as in bed).
-It is incorrect to treat this as U-EE.
+It is incorrect to treat this as UH-EE.

 Word stress
 -----------